 Food Security News Hotspots Indicator

-The map shows the latest news hotspots related to global and regional food security.
-The idea of this indicator is that more news coverage can indicate a more problematic situation although this may not always be true.
-Therefore, the map is primarily an indicator of the magnitude of the news coverage and not the intensity of food insecurity.
+The Food Security News Hotspots indicator reflects the media activity related to global and regional food price development and food security, using the assumption that more news coverage could mean a more problematic situation.
+Because this assumption may not always be true, the map is primarily an indicator of the magnitude of the news coverage and not the intensity of food insecurity.

 Food Security News Hotspots

 Select Time Range